geographika/getting-started-with-mapserver/workshop/content/docs/introduction/docker.md

 ## Docker MapServer

-The MapServer Docker image is provided by [Camptocamp](https://github.com/camptocamp/docker-mapserver), and the Dockerfile is found [here](https://github.com/camptocamp/docker-mapserver/blob/master/Dockerfile).
+A custom MapServer Docker image has been created for the workshop, and the Dockerfile is found [here](https://github.com/MapServer/getting-started-with-mapserver/blob/main/docker/Dockerfile).

 MapServer runs on the Apache web server - see the [Apache page](../advanced/apache.md) page for further details.

 It uses the Apache [mod_fcgid module](https://httpd.apache.org/mod_fcgid/), module that provides FastCGI support.

-MapServer runs on port 80 on the Docker container, which is mapped to port 7000 on the local machine, as can be seen in the Docker compose file located at `workshop\exercises\docker-compose.yml`:
+MapServer runs on port `8080` on the Docker container, which is mapped to port `7000` on the local machine, as can be seen in the Docker compose file located at `workshop\exercises\docker-compose.yml`:

 ```yaml